 Are you making enough for a 20% down payment?
 Failing that, do you have any assets you can sell?
-You might have to cut back on your “fun money” for a long time if you’re really serious about saving up to buy a home.
+You might have to cut back on your “fun money” for a long time if you’re serious about saving up to buy a home.
 Take a look at your cash flow.
 Are you prepared to do that?

 6. Can you pre-qualify for a loan?

 Have you examined your credit score lately?
-It’s important to do your research before approaching lenders.
+It’s essential to do your research before approaching lenders.
 Most real estate professionals recommend you pre-qualify for a loan, too.
 This is where planning ahead comes in handy.
 Pull those scores and see what you’re dealing with.
 Find out which lenders will loan you money before showing up at their door.

 Look around.
 Is the housing market in your area stable?
 Or is it fluctuating up and down?
 You don’t want to get into a situation where you have to sell your house for less than what it’s worth.
 As mentioned above, sometimes it makes more sense to rent and let a landlord assume the risk, not you.
 None of us can predict the economy.
-If the market takes a plunge that might mean a loss of equity.
+If the market takes a plunge, that might mean a loss of equity.
 You might have to wait for market conditions to improve.
 Sometimes that might take years.
 You’ll need to be patient if you hope to see a return on your investment.